drandreaskrueger/weathercontract_user/manual/manual02-preparations.md

 You need to execute `admin.addPeer()` commands, to inform your node of other nodes.
 There is an `addpeers.js` script here:
 [useful/addpeers.js](https://github.com/drandreaskrueger/weathercontract_user/blob/master/useful/addpeers.js).

-So: In a first terminal/cmd.exe, start gsoil
+So: In a first terminal/cmd.exe, start gsoil (You have done that in 1 above)

     gsoil